 These financial statements are presented in Hong Kong dollars ("HK\$"), unless otherwise stated.
-These financial statements set out on pages 105 to 167 were approved for issuance by the Board of Directors on 26 February 2021.
+These financial statements set out on pages 116 to 171 were approved for issuance by the Board of Directors on 25 February 2022.

-The COVID-19 pandemic evolved rapidly during 2020 and continued to spread around the world.
-Travel restrictions and other precautionary measures imposed by various governments to contain the virus have adversely affected the global economic activities.
+The Coronavirus Disease 2019 ("COVID-19") pandemic continued to evolve and remained volatile around the world during 2021.
+Travel restrictions and other precautionary measures imposed by various governments to contain the virus have affected the global economic activities adversely and continuously.
 In response to this adversity, the Group has taken a number of proactive measures to reduce the impact of the pandemic on its business.
-The Group's roaming revenue has inevitably been affected to some extent during the year but the related impact to the overall operating results has been largely offset by the continuous cost improvement exercise to further streamline the daily operations.
+The roaming revenue of the Group has inevitably been affected adversely since the second quarter of 2020.
 Given the extent and duration of the COVID-19 pandemic remain uncertain, the Group's estimates and assumptions may evolve as conditions change.
 The Group will remain vigilant and closely monitor the development of the COVID-19 situation and will evaluate its impact on the Group's financial position and operating results accordingly.